Receivers for low-bandwidth optical (through-the-air) communications

 It should be stated once again that the goal was to produce a highly-sensitive radiometric optical detector that was optimized for speech range (up to about 3 kHz) frequency response.
 Additionally, being self-funded hobbyists, there was the additional goal that such a detector be built - as much as possible - using inexpensive, readily available, off-the-shelf components and construction techniques that were well with the capabilities of the advanced electronic hobbyist: With the designs outlined above, we believe that we have largely achieved that goal!

-If, on the other hand, the goal is to achieve optimal weak-signal detection capabilities at very low (sub-speech) or higher bandwidths (above speech, including the use of high-speed data, video, or multiple carriers) then careful consideration is warranted when deciding whether or not the methods outlined elsewhere on this page are entirely appropriate!
+If, on the other hand, the goal is to achieve optimal weak-signal detection capabilities at very low (sub-speech) frequencies or higher bandwidths (above speech, including the use of high-speed data, video, or multiple carriers) then careful consideration is warranted when deciding whether or not the methods outlined elsewhere on this page are entirely appropriate!

 This being said, the author of this page is well-aware of the fact that other technologies can be brought to bear to provide further improvements in overall system "sensitivity" - including (but not limited to) the cooling of the electronics and the use of more-exotic detectors such as Avalanche Photo Diodes (APDs) and PhotoMultiplier Tubes (PMTs) - but the use of these types of components, while worth of experimental pursuit, are largely out of the practical range of the average self-funded hobbyist!